 Vitamin B12 deficiency anemia is relatively common, and people who follow a vegan diet are at risk of deficiency due to B12 not being found in plants and grains.
 Therefore, these individuals may require supplementation – again do not start a supplement without advice from a registered health professional.

 - meat, salmon, cod, milk, cheese, eggs, some fortified breakfast cereals

 Vitamin C helps to keep cells healthy and protects them from damage, maintains connective tissues and is also used in wound healing.

-Deficiency of vitamin C (scurvy) had become fairly rare and something we often only associate with sailors and people in areas with high rates of malnutrition.
-However it has been reported more often recently in refugee camps, the developing world and those who are homeless.
+Deficiency of vitamin C (scurvy) had become relatively rare and something we often only associate with sailors and people in areas with high rates of malnutrition.
+However, it has been reported more often recently in refugee camps, the developing world and those who are homeless.
 There have also been reports of some children with particularly poor diets showing signs of scurvy.